 To ensure your powdered sugar product stays up to industry and quality standards, follow these best practices.

-Match Color Consistency of Powdered Sugar
+Match Colour Consistency of Powdered Sugar

 The traditional white powder is the ideal appearance people think of with powdered sugar.
-If a customer opens a bag to discover a different-color powder, they may immediately assume the sugar has gone bad, even if it hasn't.
+If a customer opens a bag to discover a different-colour powder, they may immediately assume the sugar has gone bad, even if it hasn't.